NOI in real estate investing

 Expenses Included in Real Estate NOI

 To calculate NOI in real estate, you need to forecast all operating expenses.
-Including expenses that many novice real estate investors forget about entirely.
+And when I say all, I mean all of them—even the ones that others tend to forget.

-Make sure you include all of the following expenses when you calculate real estate NOI and cash flow profitability.
+To help you out, here’s a great list of all the expenses to include when you calculate NOI and cash flow profitability.

 Vacancy Rate